zdensamson/food_junkies/README.md

 Title (in progress): Food Junkies

 Description:
-    An application to help user's make up their mind on "what's for dinner/lunch".
+    An application to help user's use ingridients in their fridge and pantry.

 User story:
-    AS A        consumer who likes going out to eat/ordering in I WANT      an application that helps narrow down my dinning options SO THAT     I can find a restaurant that sounds "good"
+    AS A        consumer who has expiring ingridinets in thir fridge I WANT      an application that helps give me recipes with the ingrdints SO THAT     I can use the ingridients befor ehtey expire

 MVP Acceptance Criteria:
-    -The user gives their location.
+    -The user gives their ingridients
-    The application provides users with a RANDOM # of generic food "categories" (Mexican, Thai, American comfort, etc).
+    The application provides users with a number of recipes they can make with that ingridient

-    -The user selects (and de-selects) what categories they are "in the mood for".
-    The application pulls 1-2 restaurants for each category based on REVIEWS (or some other criteria).

-    -The user can click on a restaurant and be provided with a menu.

-    -The user can save spots that they like.
+    -The application provide users with nutrition facts about that recipe along with a video of the recipe